 Should this situation change in the future and make the use of hedges necessary given the size of the amounts subject to currency risk, the Group will decide whether to change its currency risk hedging policy.
 In this regard, the Group decided to neutralise fluctuations in exchange rates on a specific transaction, i.e., it entered into currency forwards to hedge the cash flows on the loan in US dollars that Salcef Group S.p.A. granted to its subsidiary Salcef USA Inc..
-The sole purpose of these derivatives contracts is hedging against the currency risk.
-Therefore the Group has no speculative derivatives.
+The purpose of such currency forwards is solely to hedge currency risk; therefore, as mentioned above, the group does not hold derivatives for speculative purposes.